Search

-How to completely disable Spotlight
+How to Completely Disable Spotlight

-We’re big fans of Spotlight here at OS X Daily, but we realize it’s not everyones cup of tea.
+Spotlight We’re big fans of Spotlight here at OS X Daily, but we realize it’s not everyones cup of tea.
 If you’re someone who dislikes Spotlight enough to want it disabled completely then this is the guide for you.
 What you’ll need is some basic knowledge of the command line and a command line text editor (we’ll use nano in this example, perhaps the easiest).
 Note that some other Mac OS X features and programs are based on Spotlight’s search abilities, therefore some applications could behave abnormally if you disable Spotlight, particularly in search functions.

 Disabling Spotlight